LiorZ/hdac8_thesis/thesis.rst

 ..

 	Worth noting is the mutation **R711W** that is located right close to a known acetylation site in the coiled coil region and was predicted by our classifier as a binder.
 A mutated version of the peptide - **WLKYSQ** was predicted as a  strong non-binder.
 The authors of the study in ref [24]_ used the Coils program [25]_ , that predicts the probability of protein to form a coiled coil and concluded that the R711W mutation has a low likelihood of disrupting the coiled coil.
-However, the authors speculate that the alterations caused by this mutation may affect the angulation of the coiled-coil resulting in impaired intra or intermolecular approximation of the SMC head domains, or disrupt binding of accessory proteins to the cohesin ring.
-Our findings suggests yet another possibility - the R711W mutation might disrupt the acetylation or deacetylation of SMC1A at position 713, and that might contribute to the protein inability to bind accessory proteins or failure to attain a non-functioning structure.
+The authors speculate that the alterations caused by this mutation may affect the angulation of the coiled-coil resulting in impaired intra or intermolecular approximation of the SMC head domains, or disrupt binding of accessory proteins to the cohesin ring.
+Our findings however suggest yet another possibility - the R711W mutation might disrupt the (acetylation or) deacetylation of SMC1A at position 713, and that might contribute to the protein inability to bind accessory proteins or failure to attain a non-functioning structure.
-	Position K437 is also a known acetylation site according to ref [22]_ and the peptide **IEKLEE**  that overlaps this position is predicted by our protocol to undergo deacetylation by HDAC8.
+	In addition, position K437 is also a known acetylation site according to ref [22]_ and the peptide **IEKLEE**  that overlaps this position is predicted by our protocol to undergo deacetylation by HDAC8.
+However, no mutations have yet been reported for this position.

 Discussion
 ===========

-	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins.
+	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins [7]_
-	In this study, We've applied the FlexPepBind pipeline to a series of experimentally tested peptide sequences in order to train a predictor that will have the ability to distinguish between peptide that bind HDAC8 and peptides that do not.
-Since FlexPepDock only models the interface between the two , and not the catalytic process, we've assumed that peptides that bind the receptor are necessarily deacetylated and going through the whole catalytic process.
-We also assumed that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
-This assumption was shown to be valid on several occasions [62]_ .
+	In this study, we applied the FlexPepBind pipeline to train a predictor that will distinguish between peptide that bind HDAC8 and peptides that do not.
+Since FlexPepDock only models the interface between the two, and not the catalytic process, we assume that peptides that bind to HDAC8 are subsequently deacetylated.
+Our studies conclude that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
+These conclusion was shown to be valid on several occasions [62]_.

+% (DONE) ORA: do we assume this, or do we conclude this, since our results indicate that the peptide binds in an extended conformation?
+% LIOR: You are right, fixed.

-	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accomodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
+	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accommodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
 	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
 The minimization only predictor performed better in the task of separating between binders and non binders in the experimental dataset we used.
+Thus, this scheme could easily be applied to find new potential substrates of HDAC8 in a large database of acetylated proteins.
+The interesting case that stands out is the relationship between CdLS and HDAC8 and deacetylation.

+% (DONE) ORA: what do you mean by "in general"?
+% LIOR: Bad phrasing, fixed

-Its ability, in addition to the fact that this scheme is much less computationally intensive, lead us to utilize it to find new potential substrates to HDAC8 in a large database of acetylated proteins.
-The interesting case that stands out is the relationship between CdLS and HDAC8 and deacetylation in general.
-We've used our protocol to predict deacetylation sites on SMC3 - a protein that was confirmed to undergo deacetylation by HDAC8 - a failure to deacetylate this protein causes CdLS.
+We have used our protocol to predict deacetylation sites on SMC3 - a protein that was confirmed to undergo deacetylation by HDAC8 - a failure to deacetylate this protein causes CdLS.
 In addition, For SMC1A - another protein that was shown to be involved in CdLS, we mapped all known mutations that lead to the disease, all known acetylation sites, and all predicted strong substrate sequences for HDAC8.
-Interestingly, we identified one site where all agree, suggesting a possible site of interaction with HDAC8.
+Interestingly, we identified one site where all agree, suggesting a possible site of interaction with HDAC8, and thus a functional explanation for the involvement of SMC3 in CdLS.

 ..
 TODO: continue discussion - secondary structure prediction programs, hack_elec affects primarily on the interface score, that's why it yielded such good results.